nkietwee/Introduction-Python/W7-matplotlib/doc/matplotlib.md

   You can show how Matplotlib is useful in different fields such as finance (stock prices), scientific research (experiment results), or social media (user engagement over time).

 ---

-## Conclusion
-Encourage students to experiment with Matplotlib’s capabilities by adjusting plot styles, adding annotations, or combining plots to better present complex data.
-Provide links to the Matplotlib documentation so students can continue learning independently.